 This usually means that the low-end and high-end frequencies will be accented and boosted slightly, a feature that we really don’t want to have in our studio monitors.

-Studio reference monitors are designed and built differently.
-We can see that they have many features that lend themselves to being used in professional recording and mastering studios:
+Studio reference monitors are designed and built differently to regular hi-fi speakers.
+They have many features that lend themselves to being used in home and professional recording studios:

-- They have a flat frequency response, meaning all frequencies are outputted equally and nothing is boosted or cut.
+- They have the nearest you can get to a flat frequency response, meaning all frequencies are outputted equally and nothing is boosted or cut.
 This means that what you hear is a true representation of what your mix and production sounds like.

 How Do Studio Monitors Work – The Different Types

-There are a few different possible setups when it comes to monitoring in the studio, one of which you should follow in your own setup.
+There are a few different possible setups when it comes to monitoring in the studio.
+You’ll need to choose one to follow in your own setup.

 - Far-Field Monitoring: this setup is usually found in commercial studios, due to their larger size and ability to cope with louder volumes.
 The monitors are normally found a few feet behind the mixing desk, mounted into the acoustically-designed walls.